nowtechnologies/open-ventilator/index.md

 ---

 In the last couple of weeks, hundreds of engineers and hobbyists were coming up with creative solutions to help to fight COVID-19 and save human lives.
-We also tried to come up with safe alternatives and we would like to share our conclusions, which might be useful for others.
+We also tried to come up with safe alternatives to ventilators and we would like to share our conclusions, which might be useful for others.

 ## Recommendation ##